Mui Wo: Education

-Mui Wo Primary School

-The school celebrated its 70th anniversary in 2009.

-Most of Lantau Island, Mui Wo/Silver Mine Bay included, is in Primary One Admission (POA) School Net 98, which contains multiple aided schools on Lantau Island, including two in Tung Chung; no government primary schools are in this net.
+Silvermine Bay School is a private kindergarten and primary school in Mui Wo.

+Hong Kong Public Libraries operates Mui Wo Public Library within the Mui Wo Municipal Services Building.

 Future development

 The First-term Work Report of the Lantau Development Advisory Committee (LanDAC) was released in early 2016.
 The report proposes a new expressway linking Kennedy Town to Mui Wo, and the development of an "East Lantau Metropolis" at Mui Wo.
 In all, the report proposes housing up to one million residents on Lantau Island, up from the current figure of approximately 100,000.

 Notable residents

-The cartoonist Larry Feign, who wrote and drew The World of Lily Wong, lives in Mui Wo.
+The cartoonist Larry Feign, who wrote and drew The World of Lily Wong, lives in Wang Tong (橫塘), a village in Mui Wo.